 Over the next few months, I had my dogs on all proteins and organs, and they were doing amazing.
 My dogs were now pooping a whole different poop.
 It smelled so much better, literally nothing like dog poop at all, and I figure about 80% less poop was being produced by their bodies.
 Less waste meant their bodies were actually utilizing the food properly.

 It turns out there were other benefits to the raw diet that I didn’t even know about.
 Their coats started to shine, their teeth turned from yellow-brown to gleaming white, their breath smelled great, the dandruff was gone, the tear stains disappeared, and their muscle mass increased drastically.
 They had much more energy, too.
 It’s almost funny how it all worked out so great.

-After a few months of prey feeding, I thankfully found Raw For Pets Premium Ground Meat Mixes, and for financial and convenience reasons I made the switch It is so much easier than the whole prey model, but with all the same wonderful health benefits that keep my Aussies feeling fabulous.
+After a few months of prey feeding, I switched to a Ground Complete Meat Mix, and for financial and convenience reasons I made the switch.
+It is so much easier than the whole prey model, but with all the same wonderful health benefits that keep my Aussies feeling fabulous.